 To help orient new readers, this page sums up the information uncovered in our research of the Dzhokhar Tsarnaev case since the project began.
-These discoveries were never reported in the media and were revealed due to scrutiny of the trial record and our own in-person investigations of the crime scenes.
+The majority of these discoveries were never reported in the media and were revealed due to scrutiny of the trial record and our own in-person investigations of the crime scenes.
+The investigation is still ongoing, and information will be added as we learn more.
 Links to relevant posts are provided below.

 In 2015, Dzhokhar Tsarnaev was convicted and sentenced to death for his role in the April 15th, 2013 Boston Marathon bombing, and the murder of MIT police officer Sean Collier three nights later on April 18th.
 At trial, the prosecution asserted the motive behind the attacks was Islamic radicalism.
 They argued that Dzhokhar, a Muslim by birth due to his Chechen and Dagestani heritage, “self-radicalized” by consuming jihadist propaganda on the internet.
 The charges under which he was convicted included conspiracy to commit the attacks with his older brother, Tamerlan Tsarnaev.

 Despite this, our investigation has found the following:

 Dzhokhar was not radicalized.

 • None of the testifying witnesses who knew Dzhokhar before the attacks reported any anger, frustration, aggressive political or religious beliefs, or change in his behavior before the bombing.
 In contrast, witnesses who knew Tamerlan reported all of these things.